Board of Commissioners

 He currently serves on the Board of the Tennessee Association of Housing and Redevelopment Authorities (TAHRA).
 Bentley holds a Master of Public Policy from the University of Denver and is working toward a Master of Real Estate at Georgetown University.
 An Alabama native, he also holds a Bachelor of Arts in History from Birmingham-Southern College.

-Bruce Anderson is the vice president for legal services and general counsel at East Tennessee Children’s Hospital in Knoxville.
+Bruce Anderson has recently retired as the Vice President for Legal Services and General Counsel at East Tennessee Children’s Hospital in Knoxville.
 Prior to leaving private practice, he was a trial lawyer, specializing in the area of medical malpractice defense.

 He earned a Bachelor of Science degree from the University of Tennessee College of Business and his J.D. from the UT College of Law.